 The Company's property/casualty insurance subsidiaries' also maintain an all lines excess-of-loss reinsurance agreement with the Exchange which limits their retained share of ultimate net losses in any applicable accident year.
-EIC's and EINY's aggregate excess-of-loss reinsurance agreement with the Exchange provides that once EIC and EINY have sustained ultimate net losses in any applicable accident year that exceed an amount equal to 72.5% of EIC's and EINY's net premiums earned in that period, the Exchange will be liable for 95% of the amount of such excess, up to but not exceeding, an amount equal to 95% of 15% of EIC's and EINY's net premium earned.
+EIC's and EINY's aggregate excess-of-loss reinsurance agreement with the Exchange provides that once EIC and EINY have sustained ultimate net losses, excluding losses from terrorism, nuclear, biological and chemical events, in any applicable accident year that exceed an amount equal to 72.5% of EIC's and EINY's net premiums earned in that period, the Exchange will be liable for 95% of the amount of such excess, up to but not exceeding, an amount equal to 95% of 15% of EIC's and EINY's net premium earned.
 Losses equal to 5% of the ultimate net loss in excess of the retention under the contract are retained by EIC and EINY.
 The contract only requires reimbursement when claims are paid.
 The contract also requires that any unpaid loss recoverables will be commuted 60 months after an annual period expires.
 The premium for this coverage was 1.29% of EIC's and EINY's net premium earned in 2003 and was increased to 1.70% in 2004 to reflect current market conditions.
-The premium paid to the Exchange for this agreement totaled \$1.7 million and \$1.2 million in the first six months of 2004 and 2003, respectively.
-Both amounts had been fully expensed by June 30, 2004 and 2003, respectively.
-This contract excludes losses from terrorism, nuclear, biological and chemical events.
+The premium paid to the Exchange for this agreement in the third quarters of 2004 and 2003 was \$1.6 million and \$1.2 million, respectively.
+The portion of this premium recorded as expense totaled \$2.5 million and \$2.3 million, respectively.

-In the second quarter of 2004, the Company's property/casualty insurance subsidiaries had a reduction of recoveries under the excess-of-loss reinsurance agreement with the Exchange by \$4.9 million.
+In the third quarter of 2004, the Company's property/casualty insurance subsidiaries recorded charges under the excess-of-loss reinsurance agreement with the Exchange of \$1.2 million.
 This is the result of the positive loss development experience on prior accident years, especially the 2003 accident year.

-During the second quarter of 2003, the Company's property/casualty insurance subsidiaries recorded a \$1.8 million reduction of reinsurance recoveries that had been recorded in the first quarter of 2003 as a result of improved underwriting results of the Property and Casualty Group.
+During the third quarter of 2003, the Company's property/casualty insurance subsidiaries recorded recoveries of \$7.1 million under the excess-of-loss reinsurance agreement.
+Contributing to these recoveries were the impact of Hurricane Isabel on the 2003 accident year results and adverse development of prior accident years.
 As reimbursement occurs only when claims are paid, no cash payments have been made between the companies in 2004 or 2003 for recoveries.
 An increase in the recoverable in any given year reduces the Company's losses and loss adjustment expenses on the Consolidated Statements of Operations while a decrease in the recoverable results in an increase in the Company's losses and loss adjustments expenses.

 The Company's policy acquisition and other underwriting expenses includes the property/casualty insurance subsidiaries' share of costs related to the eCommerce initiative.
-Costs associated with the eCommerce initiative totaled \$.3 million and \$.8 million for the second quarters of 2004 and 2003, respectively.
+Costs associated with the eCommerce initiative totaled \$.3 million and \$.5 million for the third quarters of 2004 and 2003, respectively.
 These costs relate to application development expenses associated with the eCommerce initiative covered under an intercompany technology cost-sharing agreement ("Agreement").
 The Agreement provides that the application development costs and the related enabling technology costs, such as technical infrastructure and architectural tools, will be shared among the Property and Casualty Group in a manner consistent with the sharing of property/casualty underwriting results under the existing intercompany pooling agreement.
 Since the amounts are pooled within the Exchange and ceded to members of the pooling agreement at their participation levels, the Company, by way of its insurance subsidiaries, incurs a 5.5% share of these costs.
 These technology costs are included in the policy acquisition and other underwriting expenses in the Company's Consolidated Statements of Operations.